Your work experience section is an overview of your previous job’s responsibilities and achievements that shows you’re qualified for your target job.

 2. Tailor your bullet points to the job you want

-While it might sound time-consuming, the work experience bullet points on your resume shouldn’t be generic.
+While it might sound time-consuming, your work experience bullet points shouldn’t be one-size-fits-all.

 3. Begin each bullet point with an action verb